fhem/fhem-rhasspy/README.md

   If this attribute isn't set, English is used for voice responses.

   The file itself must contain a JSON-encoded keyword-value structure following the given structure for the mentioned English defaults.
 As a reference, there is a german language file available, also showcasing some advanced features, e.g. values for automatic injection of colour-related slots.
 Or it's possible to make a dump of the english structure (with e.g.: `{toJSON($defs{RHASSPY}->{helper}{lng})}`; replace *RHASSPY* by your device's name).
 Create a new file and edit this results as desired (or combine existing german showcase file with your content).
 There might be some variables to be used - these should also work in your sentences.\
-  *languageFile* also allows combining a default set of e.g. german sentences with some few own modifications by using "defaults" subtree for the defaults and "user" subtree for your modified versions.
+  *languageFile* also allows combining a default set of e.g. german sentences with some few own modifications by using the "defaults" subtree for the defaults and the "user" subtree for your modified versions.
 This feature might be helpful in case the base language structure has to be changed in the future.

   Example: `attr <rhasspyDevice> languageFile ./rhasspy-de.cfg`

-  Note: For compability with *configDB*, the *languageFile* reference is indicated as *CONFIGFILE* internal.
+  Note: For compability with *configDB*, the *languageFile* reference is indicated as a *CONFIGFILE* internal.

 * **forceNEXT**\
   If set to 1, RHASSPY will forward incoming messages also to further MQTT2-IO-client modules like MQTT2_DEVICE, even if the topic matches to one of it's own subscriptions.
 By default, these messages will not be forwarded for better compability with autocreate feature on MQTT2_DEVICE.
 See also [clientOrder](https://commandref.fhem.de/commandref.html#MQTT2_CLIENT) attribute in MQTT2 IO-type commandrefs.
 Setting this in one instance of RHASSPY might affect others, too.